-- 2.5.1 The Best Practice Guidance reminds licensing authorities that it is perfectly possible for an older vehicle to be in good condition and that the setting of an age limit beyond which they will not licence vehicles may be arbitrary and disproportionate.
-The limits set by the Council are considered necessary and proportionate to promote public safety and the other objectives of this policy however it is accepted that a greater frequency of testing may be appropriate for older vehicles. - 2.5.2 When first licensed by the Council, all vehicles must be less than five (5) years old from the date of first registration. - 2.5.3 Taxis and private hire vehicles may be licensed until such time that the vehicle cannot comply with the Council's testing requirements (see section 2.6). - 2.5.4 A licensed taxi may be transferred to a private hire vehicle at any time provided it complies with the Council's vehicle testing requirements (see section 2.6). - 2.5.5 A licensed private hire vehicle may be transferred to a taxi provided the private hire vehicle matches the vehicle it is replacing.
+- 2.5.4 Taxis and private hire vehicles may be licensed until such time that the vehicle cannot comply with the Council's testing requirements (see section 2.6). - 2.5.5 A licensed taxi may be transferred to a private hire vehicle provided the taxi matches the vehicle type it is replacing.
+For clarity, if a private hire vehicle is a wheelchair accessible vehicle the taxi replacing it must be a wheelchair accessible vehicle.
+The vehicle must comply with the Council's vehicle testing requirements (see section 2.6).

+2.5.6 A licensed private hire vehicle may be transferred to a taxi provided the private hire vehicle matches the vehicle type it is replacing.
 For clarity, if a taxi is a wheelchair accessible vehicle the private hire vehicle replacing it must be a wheelchair accessible vehicle.
 The vehicle must comply with the Council's vehicle testing requirements (see section 2.6).